 - Support and use of Oakland Slow Streets varied by demographic and geographic group with the highest levels of support from higher income, White, and North Oakland residents.
 Essential workers and Deep East Oakland residents shared that the program was not meeting their needs and felt the program conflicted with public health messaging.

-- Oakland Slow Streets communications are not reaching enough Oaklanders.
+- Oakland Slow Streets communications were not reaching enough Oaklanders at the time of the report.

-- Traffic safety is a more important transportation issue during Covid-19 than creating space for physical activity for many Oaklanders, especially those in high priority neighborhoods where telecommuting isn’t as prevalent.
-Cones and barricades are not sustainable materials for implementing partial street closures for the duration of the pandemic due to maintenance and replacement materials costs.
+- Traffic safety was a more important transportation issue during the Covid-19 pandemic than creating space for physical activity for many Oaklanders, especially those in high priority neighborhoods where telecommuting wasn’t as prevalent.
+Cones and barricades were not sustainable materials for implementing partial street closures for the duration of the pandemic due to maintenance and replacement materials costs.

-Recommendations for continuing the program past Shelter-In-Place include:
+Recommendations for continuing the program past Shelter-In-Place included:

 - Evaluate existing Slow Street Corridors and make context-specific changes depending on feedback from the neighborhood.